philpagel/ET54.py/tools/fwupdater/README.md

 * `ET54A+.150.X26.hex`: V2.01.2480.X26 (latest version as of writing)

 Don't ask me why the filenames don't match the actual firmware version number.
-I alos don't have release notes or anything like that, so it is unclear what has changed between versions.
+I also don't have release notes or anything like that, so it is unclear what has changed between versions.